Social media has changed the face of Blogging and Content marketing.

 So it doesn’t matter the kind of blogging you do, being social media savvy is very important if you want to become a successful blogger in 2020.

-Now, before we dive in deeper, let’s get some things cleared out…
+Now, before we proceed, let’s get some things cleared out…

 There is a whole lot of social media platforms out there.
 And you can’t engage actively in the entire social media platform at the same time.